About Leo Shirley-Smith

-How a piece of paper with paint or ink on it is so much more than the sum of it's parts.
+How a blank piece of paper is transformed with paint or ink to be so much more than the sum of it's parts.

 Leo has become interested in producing images that etch to a very high standard onto the surface of silver, to produce beautiful yet unusual objects.
 "I like the wit and interest of images on the surfaces of objects."

 After developing designs and finished pieces for three years Leo discovered the work of Fornasetti.
 An artist who unbeknownst to Leo, had famously reveled in adorning objects with unusual imagery.
 Interestingly, often in black & white.
 Leo feels strengthened by this discovery, and that it validates his design work.